rhaas80/snippets/tasker/README.md

 tasker
 ======

-A very simple mind TCP based job server (no MPI)
+A very simple minded TCP based job scheduler (no MPI, base TCL only)

 ## Usage